kosuri-indu/Project-Ideas-Finder/README.md

 ## Description

 SPIN simplifies the process of finding project ideas by offering a curated list of suggestions tailored to your interests and skill level.
-Say goodbye to endless brainstorming sessions and hello to actionable project ideas ready to be explored.
+Say goodbye to endless brainstorming sessions and hello to the new project ideas ready to be explored.

 With SPIN, you can: